TeamProjectsReact/login-signup-react/README.md

 - Initial release of the Project
 - only for Login(signin)

+## v1.1.0 - 27 May 2024

+- Initial release of the Project
+- only for Login(signin)

 # IMPORTANT Notice

 - This NPM package works with <b>ReactJS</b> Projects (from in v2.0.0)